PurdueCAM2Project/HELPSweb/source/join.rst

 .. note::

    We recommend reading this page fully before submitting the `application form <https://forms.gle/Q27KTbahpGbHMEGq8>`__.
-   However, if you have alread spoken with members of the research team, it is ok to proceed directly to the form.
+   However, if you have already spoken with members of the research team, it is ok to proceed directly to the form.

 Join the Research Team